pilight/pilight/docs/source/configuration/hardware.rst

 The default configuration to be used with the pilight PCB.
 When using custom wiring, refer to http://www.wiringx.org for the pin numbering of the various supported devices.
 If you want to disable the sender or receiver pin, set it to
 -1.

+.. versionchanged:: 8.0

+You must now specify which GPIO platform pilight is running on.
+Refer to the settings page for more information.

 .. _433nano:
 .. rubric:: pilight USB Nano